ajgbarnes/level9/README.md

 # Level 9 Python Tools

+Support for all v1 versions of Level 9 games and nascent support for v2 (Return to Eden works!).

 These are absolutely iconic adventure games for the BBC Micro - always been fascinated by them and how they crammed so much beautiful and eloquent English into so little memory.

 I do not hold the copyright to the original games, only the python programs that inspect and read them.
 The original game Copyright remains with Level 9.